Abid584/web-development-journey/Javascript/Data-Structures-Operators/README.md

 ## 💡 Tips for Learning

 - Work through `script.js` **top to bottom** — later sections build on earlier concepts.
+- After each topic in `script.js`, try the matching exercises in `exercises.js` before looking at the solutions.
 - Before uncommenting a solution, try writing your own first.
 - Use the browser console freely — add extra `console.log()` calls to inspect values at any step.
-- The string methods section near the bottom is a great standalone reference to bookmark.
+- The string methods section is a great standalone reference to bookmark.